Skip to main content

 Lighting the tuna can stove

-The idea behind the tuna can stove is straightforward.
-You take a can of tuna packed in oil — the oil is the key ingredient here, because it serves as both the cooking fat and the fuel.
-Pierce or partially open the lid, place the can on a stable surface, and light the oil with a reliable lighter.
-I used my ClawGear Storm Lighter, which handles wind without fuss.
+The idea behind the tuna can stove is as simple as it gets.
+You take a can of tuna in oil, and the oil is the key factor here, because it works as both cooking fat and fuel.
+Open the lid partway, set the can on a stable surface and light the oil.
+I used my storm lighter for it, which works reliably even in wind.

-Once the oil catches, the flame is calm and steady.
-While the tuna heats up from below, I diced a small onion and a tomato right on the spot, then added them on top of the fish along with a pinch of salt, pepper, and paprika.
-After a few minutes the tuna was bubbling gently, the onion had softened, and everything had melded into a surprisingly flavourful one-can meal.
-I ate it directly from the can with a titanium spork — no extra dishes, no cleanup.
+Once the oil catches, you get a calm, even flame.
+While the tuna heats from below, I chopped a small onion and a tomato on the spot and added them with a little salt, pepper and paprika on top of the fish.
+After a few minutes everything bubbles quietly, the onion is soft, and it smells surprisingly good for a simple can meal.
+I ate straight from the can with a titanium spork, no extra dishes, no washing up.

 The real trick comes next.
-The can stays hot for a while after the flame dies, so I placed my stainless steel mug with lid filled with water directly on top of the empty tuna can.
-The residual heat brought the water to a decent temperature — not a rolling boil, but hot enough for a solid cup of instant coffee.
-Two uses from one tiny flame.
-That kind of efficiency appeals to me on short trips where carrying a full stove setup feels like overkill.
+The can stays hot for a good while after the flame dies.
+I filled my stainless steel mug with water and set it right on the empty tuna can.
+The residual heat brought the water to a decent temperature, not a rolling boil, but hot enough for a solid instant coffee.
+Two uses from one small flame.
+That efficiency is exactly what I like on short trips where a full stove setup would be overkill.

 Cooking on the improvised tuna can stove